EOS (medical imaging)

-EOS is a medical imaging system whose aim is to provide frontal and lateral radiography images, while limiting the X-ray dose absorbed by the patient in a sitting or standing position.
-The system relies on the high sensitivity of a detector (multi-wire chamber) invented by Georges Charpak, which earned him the 1992 Nobel prize.
+EOS is a medical imaging system designed to provide frontal and lateral radiography images, while limiting the X-ray dose absorbed by the patient in a sitting or standing position.
+The system relies on the high sensitivity of a detector (multi-wire chamber) invented by Georges Charpak, which earned him the 1992 Nobel Prize.
+This technology not only enhances patient safety but also improves diagnostic accuracy, making EOS particularly valuable in monitoring musculoskeletal conditions and guiding orthopedic treatments.

 EOS is commercialized by the French company EOS imaging as an orthopedic application whose main feature is the 3D visualization of the vertebral column and/or lower limbs of the patients.
+The device develops statistical models by collecting anteroposterior and lateral 2D images of an individuals entire body.

+EOS focuses on using an approach that centers around precision medicine, or a medical approach that considers a patient's genetics, environmental factors, and health habits in order to create a more personalized treatment or diagnosis for disease.